mkolakowski/mkolakowski.github.io/_pages/reposts.md

 author_profile: true
 ---

+Here is a collection of articles I have found useful or helpful, full credit to their writers.

 {% if site.author.googlescholar %}
-  <div class="wordwrap">Here is a collection of articles I have found useful or helpful, full credit to their writers</a>.</div>
+  <div class="wordwrap"></a>.</div>
 {% endif %}

 {% include base_path %}